- What is breast cancer

 - References: Breast cancer early detection

-Ultrasound, also known as sonography, is an imaging method using sound waves to look inside a part of the body.
-In the most common version of this test, a small, microphone-like instrument called a transducer is placed on the skin (which is often first lubricated with ultrasound gel).
+Ultrasound, also known as sonography, is an imaging method that uses sound waves to look inside a part of the body.
+In the most common version of this test, a small, microphone-like instrument called a transducer is placed on the skin (which is first lubricated with ultrasound gel).
 It emits sound waves and picks up the echoes as they bounce off body tissues.
-The echoes are converted by a computer into a black and white image on a computer screen.
+The echoes are converted into an image on a computer screen.
 This test is painless and does not expose you to radiation.